ajoposor/aoPlotlyAddOn/README.md

          var url =  baseUri + uriQuery+"&format=json";
          ```

       * **EiaJson**: data will be read from the Energy Information Admisnitration api.
-In this case, you will need to provide a seriesIndex for each of the traces read from this source (see traces array below)
+In this case, you will need to provide a seriesIndex for each of the traces read from this source (see traces array below),  ( dataSources.traces.seriesIndex) starting from 0 in the order the api returns the data.

          **An example**: